How to Create a Live Scoreboard Overlay When Streaming Sports Online

 1. Scoreboard Title Templates

 The simplest way to set up scoreboards with vMix is via custom text.
+Manual scoreboard overlays require an operator to manually update the score and time during the game or match.
 This approach is similar to that of Wirecast.
-Users create a custom template image created in Photoshop or another graphic design tool, and then manually update the scores and times as they change.
+Users create a custom template image in Photoshop or another graphic design tool, and the manual scoreboard is updated with the scores and times as they change.

-However, vMix makes this process a bit easier than Wirecast, by providing keyboard shortcuts that allow you to update the score instantly.
+However, vMix makes this process easier than Wirecast by providing keyboard shortcuts that allow you to update the score instantly.

 2. vMix Title Designer

-The second scoreboard option with vMix is the Title Designer, which comes with the vMix software by default.
-Beyond basic image editing and manipulation in vMix, it supports custom dynamic text overlays that you can update as the score and timing changes.
+The second scoreboard option with vMix is the Title Designer, which uses the vMix software by default.
+Beyond basic image editing and manipulation in vMix, it supports custom dynamic text overlays through the standalone embed code option that you can use to update as the score and timing change.

 3. NewBlueFX Titler Live Sport